Junior Soprano: The Sopranos

-Junior's acting captain, Philly "Spoons" Parisi, keeps commenting on the conflict between Tony and his uncle and also Livia's involvement, so Tony has him killed.
+Junior's acting captain, Philly "Spoons" Parisi, comments on the conflict between Tony and his uncle and also Livia's involvement, so Tony has him killed.
 With Junior and his main supporters either in jail or dead, Tony takes full control of the family.
 He lets Junior keep the title of boss while Tony runs everything as the street boss.
 Junior is allowed to run his old crew but must give 95% of the proceeds to Tony.
-Along with a bigger share from his old high-end poker game, union rackets, and car theft ring, this enables Junior to live on a subsistence level, while also making enough to pay his legal fees.
+Along with a bigger share from his old high-end poker game, union rackets, and car theft ring, this enables Junior to live on a subsistence level while also making enough to pay his legal fees.

-Finally, Tony moves two soldiers from Junior's crew, Patsy Parisi (Philly's twin brother), and Gigi Cestone, over to his own crew.
-This leaves Junior the senile Murf Lupo as capo, Beppy Scerbo, and Bobby Baccalieri as soldiers.
+Finally, Tony moves two soldiers from Junior's crew, Patsy Parisi (Dan Grimaldi), the twin brother of Philly, and Gigi Cestone (John Fiore), over to his own crew.
+This leaves Junior the senile Murf Lupo (Val Bisoglio) as capo, Beppy Scerbo (Joe Pucillo), and Bobby Baccalieri as soldiers.

 Soon, Junior is released from jail and placed under house arrest in his Belleville, New Jersey home while awaiting trial, after his attorney convinces the judge that Junior is much sicker than he actually is.
-While he is under house arrest, Soprano captain Richie Aprile is released from prison after serving ten years, and actively seeks Junior's friendship.
-Richie wants him and Junior to kill Tony and take over the crime family.
+While he is under house arrest, Soprano captain Richie Aprile (David Proval) is released from prison after serving ten years, and actively seeks Junior's friendship.
+Richie actively seeks Junior's support to kill Tony and take over the crime family.

 While Junior wants to take back control, he is cautious of Richie's plans.
-Junior is conflicted over which side to favor but eventually decides that while Tony can be selfish and impulsive, Richie simply is not respected enough by the rest of the family.
-Junior tells Tony of Richie's plans against him.
+He sends Richie to talk to the acting capo Albert "Ally Boy" Barese, but Richie fails to gain his support.
+Realising that Richie lacks the necessary support from the rest of the family, Junior decides that he is better off sticking with Tony and subsequently discloses Richie's plot to his nephew.
 Grateful for the warning, Tony increases Junior's take of his former rackets from 5% to 7.5%, and the two (more or less) bury the hatchet.

 During this time, Bobby Baccalieri becomes Junior's replacement, right-hand man, and closest confidant.
 Bobby accompanies Junior on hospital visits during his battles with stomach cancer, which he eventually overcomes.
 Junior finds various ways to get around his house arrest—using his doctor's office and lawyer's office to conduct business and attending as many funerals and family functions as possible.
 Despite their disputes, Tony often seeks Junior's advice as the voice of experience.